 How could one resist?

 Of course, I bought this Brillat-Savarin with Truffles.
 I let the first taste sit on my tongue.
 I practically dropped to my knees.
 It’s like eating a complex-flavoured cloud.
 The most delicious one imaginable.
-One you just can’t get enough of.
+This is a type of French cheese you just can’t get enough of.

 You are probably familiar with Camembert cheese.
 You’ll know you are purchasing the AOC Camembert de Normandie because it comes in a round wooden balsa box, protecting the cheese while not suffocating it.
 Camembert de Normandie has been around since 1791 and is made from non-pasteurized cow’s milk.
 When you buy a Camembert de Normandie from a fromagerie, don’t be surprised if they take the lid off the container and feel it to see if it is just right for you.